 The battle over federal employee salaries and benefits is ongoing with different twists and turns.
 With the huge budget deficits facing this country and those in Europe, we can expect the debate to continue.

-Recent reports in the media about the cost of providing federal employee salaries such as this recent USA Today article have sparked a debate about whether or not federal employees are overpaid at a time when the federal deficit is soaring.
+Recent reports in the media about the cost of providing federal employee salaries have sparked a debate about whether or not federal employees are overpaid at a time when the federal deficit is soaring.
 Federal employee unions contend that federal employees are substantially underpaid, whereas others argue that federal pay far outpaces that of the private sector.

 Regardless of where one falls on the issue, it continues to come up as seen from some recent interviews with politicians.

 In a recent interview, Senator Ron Johnson (R-WI) said that the cost for federal employees is “simply not sustainable” when juxtaposed with private sector labor costs.